 Volunteering in schools.
 Give a child a year of your time – you’ll get back more than you can imagine.
-You need only have a high school diploma or GED and an ability to commit at least four hours per week during the school year.
-We provide the training and we're recruiting now.
+We provide the training.
 Get more information by filling out our online form.

 Also, please tell friends who may also be interested in this wonderful opportunity to make a significant impact on the life of a child.